VNG-Realisatie/authorization-decision-log/architecture.md

 ### Policy Decision Point (PDP)

-A Policy Decision Point (PDP) is the brain of the architecture.
-It evaluates the incoming request from the PEP against the relevant policies (from the PAP) and contextual data (from the PIP) to make a "permit" or "deny" decision.
+A Policy Decision Point (PDP) evaluates incoming request from the PEP against the relevant policies (from the PAP) and contextual data (from the PIP) to make a "permit" or "deny" decision.
 The PDP is often a separate application or sidecar container.

-### Authorization Decision Log

-The Authorization Decision Log contains all information that was used in the authorization decision.
-Using the Authorization Decision Log it SHOULD be possible to recreate the environment in which historical authorization decisions were made.

 ## Scope

-In deze sectie wordt de scope van de standaard afgebakend.
+This section delineates the scope of the standard.

 ### No specification for the management of logs
 The specification defines an interface for persisting log entries.
 This is the component that MUST be consistent across organizations to ensure interoperability.
 The management of a Logbook, however, is left to the discretion of individual implementations.